jython/devguide/setup_jy.rst

 Directory Structure
 ===================

-There are several top-level directories in the CPython source tree.
+There are several top-level directories in the Jython source tree.
 Knowing what each one is meant to hold will help you find where a certain piece of functionality is implemented.
 Do realize, though, there are always exceptions to every rule.

+``Demo``
+     Outdated Jython demo code.
+     TODO: fix this to make it current.

+``Doc``
+     Outdated Jython website docs.

+     TODO: Jython should put our fork of the CPython directory (the official documentation) in an official hg repo in the python.org infrastructure.
+     The official documentation.
+This is what http://jython.org/docs uses.
+     To build the docs, see TODO.

 ``Lib``
      The part of the standard library implemented in pure Python.
+A future goal is to do a way with this and exclusively use the CPython Lib with Jython versions checked in there.

 ``Misc``
      Things that do not belong elsewhere.
-Typically this is varying kinds of developer-specific documentation.
+Typically this is varying kinds of developer-specific tools and documentation.

-``src/org/python/core``
-     Code for all built-in types.
+``ast``
+     Code related to the parser.
+The definition of the AST nodes is also kept

+     TODO: It may be a good idea to rename this directory "Parser" to match CPython.

+``bugtests``
+     Outdated framework for testing Jython.

+     Todo: tests that remain here should be ported to Lib/tests/

+``extlibs``
+     External Java dependencies for Jython.

+``grammar``
+     ANTLR source for building Jython's grammar.

+``maven``
+     Source for including Jython in Maven.

+``src``
+     The part of the Jython interpreter that is implemented in Java.

+``tests``
+     Tests for Jython implemented in Java.

 ``Tools``
-     Various tools that are (or have been) used to maintain Python.
+     Various tools that are (or have been) used to maintain Jython.